Glamorama: Plot summary

 In the first section of the novel, male model Victor Ward is involved in opening a club in New York City owned by Damien Nutchs Ross.
 Victor is cheating on his model girlfriend Chloe Byrnes with Alison Poole, Damien's girlfriend.
 Victor obsesses over the celebrity seating plan for the dinner on the club's opening night and struggles to find a DJ, while poorly attempting to cover up his affair with Alison and his plans to open another club behind Damien's back.
 Victor appears to suffer from memory loss, which he blames on Klonopin, and is often sighted in two places at once.

-Victor also reconnects with Lauren Hyndes, who he dated at Camden, a fictionalised version of Bennington College.
+Victor also reconnects with Lauren Hynde, who he dated at Camden, a fictionalised version of Bennington College.
 The club's opening night ends in disaster.
 A photo of Victor and Lauren kissing — which Victor believes is altered — makes the news, causing chaos.
 Victor is also beaten up by actor Hurley Thompson, due to Victor earlier leaking rumours about Hurley to the press in exchange for not publishing an "embarrassing" photo of Victor and Alison.

 After Chloe breaks things off with him, Victor is contacted by the mysterious F. Fred Palakon.
 Palakon offers Victor $300,000 to travel to London and bring back Jamie Fields, a girl who Victor knew at Camden.
 Victor accepts despite having only vague memories of Jamie.

 Victor travels to London on the QE2 cruise ship.
 From this point onwards, Victor describes being followed by a camera crew and instructed to follow a script; however, he frequently becomes agitated when he believes others are not following the script and that some scenes are not filmed.
 On the ship, Victor meets Marina and intends to follow her to Paris.
 However, Marina mysteriously disappears and Victor ends up in London.

 Victor quickly finds Jamie, who is filming a movie.
 Victor stays with Jamie's friends — Tammy, Bruce and Bentley — in Notting Hill, led by hyper-successful male model Bobby Hughes.
 Bobby instructs Victor to bring home Sam Ho, the son of the Korean ambassador.
 Victor walks in on Sam being brutally murdered in the house's basement gym.
 Bobby explains that Victor cannot leave, since Bobby has created altered photographs incriminating Victor in Sam's murder.